ThomasDetemmerman/Master-Dissertation/ReadMe.md

-# Evaluating Human ElectromagneticExposure in a UAV-aided Network
+# Evaluating Human Electromagnetic Exposure in a UAV-aided Network

 Master's dissertation submitted in order to obtain the academic degree of Master of Science in Information Engineering Technology
 Academic year: 2019-2020